eastbayjake/eastbayjake.github.io/_posts/2015-01-02-Dependency-Management-in-Production-Apps.md

 layout: post
 title: Dependency Management in Production Apps
 date: January 2, 2015
-intro: I'm loving [The Twelve-Factor App](http://12factor.net) guide to best practices for web applications.
-Its prose is concise and readable, avoiding the technical density that limits the audience for many excellent technical write-ups.
-I appreciate that the authors remained language-agnostic, choosing examples from several languages to avoid coming off as merely "Best Practices for [LANGUAGE] Web Development".
-It aimed for a wide audience and it deserves to be widely read. \n \n But I disagree with some of their best practices in *[Dependencies](http://12factor.net/dependencies)*.
+intro: I'm loving The Twelve-Factor App guide to best practices for web applications, but I disagree with some of their best practices for dependency management.
 ---

 I'm loving [The Twelve-Factor App](http://12factor.net) guide to best practices for web applications.
 Its prose is concise and readable, avoiding the technical density that limits the audience for many excellent technical write-ups.
 I appreciate that the authors remained language-agnostic, choosing examples from several languages to avoid coming off as merely "Best Practices for [LANGUAGE] Web Development".
 It aimed for a wide audience and it deserves to be widely read.